You open your email inbox. That red notification icon steadily ticks upwards. You go in and take care of three emails, but five new ones come in.

 For one thing, shifting away from email will make your communication more open and transparent.
 Transparency is a major pillar of Kintone’s internal culture, and we wholly believe that this openness leads to better, more efficient teamwork.
 By moving your project management tracker or database, relevant files, and your team’s conversations about all of these things to one centralized place, you’re not only getting rid of data silos that leave important files and information scattered across different applications, you’re also streamlining communication, saving your teammates a lot of time and unnecessary headaches.

-While saying goodbye to email completely might not be in the immediate future—we still need it to communicate with our external partners at Kintone for example—in part two of this article, which comes out next week, we’re laying out a simple, step-by-step schedule to help you stop feeling that email overwhelm in just seven days.
+While saying goodbye to email completely might not be in the immediate future—we still need it to communicate with our external partners at Kintone for example—in part two of this article we've laid out a simple, step-by-step schedule to help you stop feeling that email overwhelm in just seven days.
 It’s all about baby steps here.